 Clean Up Your Stuff You can convert the title and publisher fields to either lower or title case by right-clicking the field and using the Transform Text menu.

 For instance, "The environment and social behavior" becomes "The Environment and Social Behavior" if I use the title case.

 Clean up your files with Zotfile, a Zotero plugin to manage your attachments.
 It automatically renames, moves, and attaches PDFs (or other files) to Zotero items, sync PDFs from your Zotero library to your mobile PDF reader (e.g. an iPad or Android tablet) and extract annotations from PDF files.
 Like Zotfile?
 Check out other third-party plugins developed for Zotero users!

 RSS Feeds Zotero allows you to follow RSS feeds within your library.
 For example, from the homepage of the Journal of Design Research, click on the RSS for the Latest Issue Contents.
 Copy the URL, then click on the icon for the New Group/New Feed.

 From the New Feed, select From URL + paste in your URL.
 It will update when there are new issues.
 Like one of the articles in your Feed?
 Drag it into your library!

 Generate a Bibliography Want to share your resources with someone outside of Zotero?
 Right click on a folder and select Generate Bibliography from Collection.
 You might also choose Generate Report.
 This creates a report that includes all the information for each item such as abstracts, URLs, your notes, and keywords + tags.

-Microsoft Word Zotero's installation includes a word processor plugin for Word and LibreOffice.
+Writing in Microsoft Word?
+Zotero's installation includes a word processor plugin for Word and LibreOffice.
 In the latest few versions of Word, it's a tab in the software.
 In earlier versions of Word, it's under the script menu.
 Zotero has Word Processor Plugin support.